Drum Corps International

-DCI is not affiliated with the similarly named Drum Corps Associates (DCA) or Drum Corps Europe (DCE), governing bodies for all-age or senior drum and bugle corps in the United States and Europe.

 History

-In 1971, at the urging of then-director of The Cavaliers, Don Warren, and Troopers director, Jim Jones, the directors from Blue Stars, Madison Scouts, and Santa Clara Vanguard, partnered with each other to form what was called the "Midwest Combine".
+In 1971, at the urging of then-director of The Cavaliers Don Warren and Troopers director Jim Jones, the directors from Blue Stars, Madison Scouts, and Santa Clara Vanguard, cooperated to form the "Midwest Combine".
 The Combine corps would market themselves to show promoters as a package.

-This partnership was a reaction to perceived inflexibility of the American Legion and VFW, who were then the primary sponsors of competing drum corps as well as the hosts of the only high-prestige national championships.
+The partnership was a reaction to perceived inflexibility of the American Legion and VFW, who were the primary sponsors of competing drum corps and the hosts of the only high-prestige national championships.
 Another source of contention was low-to-nonexistent appearance fees paid to independent corps who were neither sponsored nor affiliated with any veterans post.
 Only those independent corps who placed among the top three at either of the national championships were paid any appearance fees, which deterred many corps from competing.
-Additionally, many local show sponsors and promoters rarely paid appearance fees to any corps.
-A similar combine had formed corps based in the Northeast, known as the Alliance.
+Many local show sponsors and promoters rarely paid appearance fees to any corps.

+A similar combine of five drum corps had formed in the Northeast known informally as the Alliance.
 Its members were: 27th Lancers, Garfield Cadets, Boston Crusaders, Blessed Sacrament Golden Knights, and Blue Rock.

 Despite objections from veterans associations, and boycotts by adjudicators, both the Combine and the Alliance remained intact for the 1971 competitive season.
 After discussions during the VFW National Championships, the members of both groups agreed to meet at the next American Legion Uniformed Group Rules Congress to discuss forming a new, independent, governing body.
-Also invited to the meeting were the Anaheim Kingsmen, Argonne Rebels, and De La Salle Oaklands.
+Also invited to the meeting were representatives from the Anaheim Kingsmen, Argonne Rebels, and De La Salle Oaklands.
 Drum Corps International was established by thirteen corps on or after October 21, 1971.